peteroupc/peteroupc.github.io/morealg.md

 1. _Each value occurs with a rational probability._
 2. _Each value is either rational or transcendental._

-A real number is _transcendental_ if it can't be a root of a polynomial with integer coefficients.
+A real number is _transcendental_ if it can't be a root of a nonzero polynomial with integer coefficients.
 Thus, part 2 means, for example, that irrational, non-transcendental numbers such as 1/sqrt(2) and the golden ratio minus 1 can't be generated exactly.

 Proving this proposition involves the following lemma, which shows that a finite-state generator is related to a machine with a one-way read-only input and a one-way write-only output: